mdsol/mauth-client-dotnet/README.md

 utilizes the
 [Windows OS built-in WinINET caching](https://msdn.microsoft.com/en-us/library/windows/desktop/aa383928(v=vs.85).aspx), thus it respects all the HTTP-specific cache headers provided by the MAuth server.

+##### The documentation for the `MAuthServiceRetryPolicy.Agressive` retry policy says that it is not recommended for production use.
+What is the reason for this?

+This policy will make the number of requests to the MAuth service to an overall 10 attempts.
+We believe that the chance to receive a successful response from the MAuth service is gradually decreasing by the number of attempts (the more the clients are sending requests to a presumably overloaded server the less the chance for a successful response) - therefore we do not recommend to use this policy in any production scenario.